christyb711/odin-recipes/README.md

 # odin-recipes
-simple html website created as part of the odin project foundation course
+this is a simple website i created as part of the odin project foundation course. it is the basic html module using vrious tags and lists